 Women’s risk tolerance tends to be lower than men’s, and they tend to build the framework for their decision-making on family and relationships.
 As you can see, women face more consequences for bad investment decisions.
 Only 9 percent of women reported having a high or very high-risk tolerance, compared to 42 percent that stated they have a low-risk tolerance.
 This is not to say that women don’t make sound investment decisions.
 On the contrary, women tend to be more patient and less likely to make impulsive investment decisions.

 As women take charge of their wealth creation, wealth management must approach their needs as investors differently.
 This is why we at Emerge created EMPWR.
 This program highlights high-caliber women investment managers and provides them with the agency to construct investments based on their values.
-All five of the EMPWR ETFs are fully developed and run by women.
-The ETFs also have a stringent sustainability overlay to ensure high ethics with our investment practices.
+The EMPWR Separate Account strategies are fully developed and run by women.
+The SMA’s also have a stringent sustainability overlay to ensure high ethics with our investment practices.